Magiduck/magiduck.github.io/_posts/2019-03-12-ArduinoSensor.md

   image: "/assets/images/ArduinoSensor/arduino_logo.png"
 excerpt: "Sensor basics project for Sensor System Engineering"
 ---
 In the minor Sensor System Engineering I followed the elective "Sensor Basics".
-In this course we got the assignment to write an application for the arduino Uno with two sensors.
+In this course we got the assignment to write an application for the Arduino Uno with two sensors.

-We chose apart from the potentiometer to also use the on-board photosensor of the innoesys educational shield.
+We chose apart from the potentiometer to also use the on-board photosensor of the Innoesys educational shield.
+The resulting values are displayed on three on-board LEDs and a servomotor acting as an analogue dial.

+The right button is used to switch between measuring the sensors.
+The left button toggles the LED display on and off.

+We also established communication to and from the Arduino.
+The user can send the following commands:
+-	__L__  turning on/off LED display
+-	__M__  Sending both sensor values once
+-	__C__ Sending both sensor values at a speed of 1Hz until toggling it off again
+-	__B__  Play a note through the buzzer based on the LEDvalue
+-	__S__  Toggling the use of the servo as a display

+Below you can find a live demo in video format.

 {% include video id="gQmgiFgqIwc" provider="youtube" %}

-The arduino code can be found below:
+The Arduino code can be found below:

 ```java
 /*